UPcload/FitAnalytics-WebWidget-iOS/README.md

 ## Overview

+The WebWidget SDK allows integrating the Fit Analytics Size Advisor widget into your own iOS app.

+As a first step, we suggest that you familiarize yourself with the Fit Analytics web-based Size Advisor service by:
+1. Reading through the Fit Analytics website and trying out a sample product - https://www.fitanalytics.com/
+2. Reading through the Fit Analytics web developers guide - http://developers.fitanalytics.com/documentation
-The WebWidget SDK allows integrating the FitAnalytics Size Advisor widget into your own projects.
-The method of integration currently supported by this SDK is by loading HTML/JS-based widget code in a separate UIWebView instance and establishing a communication between the host app and the embedded web widget.

-The SDK exports the **FitAWebWidget** class, which serves as a main widget controller.
+The integration method currently supported by this SDK is loading HTML/JS-based widget code in a separate UIWebView instance and establishing a communication between the host app and the embedded web widget.
+This SDK introduces a layer that imitates a web-based (JavaScript) integration of the Fit Analytics widget.
+It exports the **FitAWebWidget** class, which serves as a main widget controller.
 It creates and initializes the widget in a provided web view instance and exposes several methods that allow controlling the widget.

 Additionally, it defines the **FITAWebWidgetHandler** interface, which allows registering various callbacks (by implementing them as interface methods).
-These callbacks are invoked by the widget controller during various events (e.g. when the user closes the widget, the when widget has received a recommendation etc).
+These callbacks are invoked by the widget controller during various events (e.g. when a user closes the widget, when the widget displayed a recommendation, etc.).

 ---